 - SPARK Ada is available from Ada Core Libre

-- We are using in the Linux Lab the 2015 version, please install this version for your machine in order to be
+- We are using in the Linux Lab the latest version (2021).

 - If there is no menu for choosing a platform and version go to end

 where says "More packages, platforms, versions and sources".

 - Installation is relatively easy, just follow the instructions

 for testing SPARK Ada Installation